Home » Endometriosis Treatment

 Since the blood and tissue remain trapped within the pelvic cavity, they can cause issues in several locations, most commonly:

-• Ovaries: Where it often forms “chocolate cysts” or endometriomas.
+• Ovaries: Where it often forms fluid-filled "chocolate cysts" (endometriomas)—named for the dark, thick, brownish blood trapped inside.

-• Fallopian Tubes: These can become blocked or distorted.
+• Fallopian Tubes: These can become blocked or distorted, directly impairing fertility.

-• The Pelvic Lining (Peritoneum): Leading to widespread inflammation.
+• The Pelvic Lining (Peritoneum): Leading to widespread inflammation and adhesions.

-• Extrapelvic Sites: In severe cases, it can spread to the bowel, bladder, or even beyond the pelvic region.
+• Extrapelvic Sites: In severe cases, it spreads to the bowel, bladder, ureters, sciatic nerve, or even beyond the pelvic region (diaphragm, lungs).

 Why Does Endometriosis Cause Pain and Infertility?